top of page

 My Work

-And of course who has not been influenced by the great Vincent Van Gogh (both for his work and his life (see my tribute to him, Crows over Wheatfield in my oil portfolio and also, He Lived on Bread and Coffee and Sunflowers).
+And of course who has not been influenced by the great Vincent Van Gogh (both for his work and his life (see my tribute to him, Crows over Wheatfield in my oil portfolio.
 And for me, the one and only Francisco José de Goya's Black Paintings and his etchings of war.
+And the list could go on and on.

 So, after a long and happy life lived in paint I find myself still in love with the paint itself whether watercolor, acrylic or oil and whether it's representational or abstract.
-And still in love with all you artists out there that create your wonderful works, now and past, and more than ever still and always in love with the muse that shares my love of art, my heart, Christina Rosalia.
+And still in love with all you artists out there that create your wonderful works, now and past, and more than ever still and always in love with the muse that shares my love of art, actually is my art and my heart, Christina Rosalia.

 A Little Island